 The Bakersfield Psychiatric Evaluation Center - Crisis Stabilization Unit (PEC-CSU) and the Ridgecrest CSU (Ridgecrest Mental Health Urgent Care Center) are the designated facilities to receive involuntary psychiatric holds from law enforcement and KernBHRS designated staff.
 The Ridgecrest CSU serves the communities of East Kern.
 Individuals may be voluntarily admitted to the Bakersfield PEC-CSU or the Ridgecrest CSU during a crisis.
 The PEC-CSUs determine if there is a need for hospitalization or if the individual can be treated and released back to the community.
-Discharge from the CSUs is coordinated with the individual's current service provider for the community release, or a notification is provided that the individual was admitted to a psychiatric inpatient facility.
-During the period of July 1, 2020 to June 30, 2021 the Ridgecrest CSU provided services to 35 AB109 identified individuals.
-Between July 1, 2020 and June 30, 2021, the Bakersfield PEC-CSU provided services to 552 AB109 identified individuals in crisis who were designated with an AB109 client category.
+Discharge from the CSUs is coordinated with the individual's current service provider for the community release or a notification is provided that the individual was admitted to a psychiatric inpatient facility.
+During the period of July 1, 2021 to June 30, 2022 (April, May & June 2022 data are pro-rated), the Ridgecrest CSU provided services to 628 AB109 identified individuals.
+Between July 1, 2021 to June 30, 2022 (April, May & June 2022 data are pro-rated), the Bakersfield PEC-CSU provided services to 628 AB109 identified individuals in crisis who were designated with an AB109 individual category (Table 8).
 Many of these individuals had more than a single crisis encounter during the fiscal year.
 These services contribute to the impaction of this 24-hour facility.